Jack0Chan/PyUPPAAL/README.md

 `PyUPPAAL` is a research tool that helps you do most things that you can do with UPPAAL GUI.
 Basic coding flow is:

-1. load a `.xml` model, just like you open a model in UPPAAL GUI;
+1. load and edit a `.xml` model, just like you edit a model in UPPAAL GUI;
 2. set the query, just like you edit the queries in UPPAAL GUI;
 3. verify a model with the query and options (e.g., shortest path), just like you click the "Verify" button in UPPAAL GUI.